Chapter 5101:9-9 Federal Tax Return Information Safeguarding Procedures

 (4) All public records as defined in division (A)(1) of section 149.43 of the Revised Code must also be made available for inspection or copying to any person at all reasonable times during regular business hours, as specified in division (B) of section 149.43 of the Revised Code.

-(5) Each county family services agency and workforce development agency shall maintain its records in such a manner that the agency can fulfill its records access obligations promptly and efficiently.
+(5) Each county family services agency and local area shall maintain its records in such a manner that the agency can fulfill its records access obligations promptly and efficiently.

-(I) Each county family services agency and workforce development agency shall obtain approval from the county records commission before destruction of any records in accordance with section 149.38 of the Revised Code.
-Pursuant to section 149.38 of the Revised Code, the county records commission approval must in turn be reviewed by the Ohio historical society, and upon the Ohio historical society's review of the request to dispose the records, the auditor of state must approve or disapprove the request.
+(I) Each county family services agency and local area shall obtain approval from the county records commission before destruction of any records in accordance with section 149.38 of the Revised Code.
+Pursuant to section 149.38 of the Revised Code, the county records commission approval must in turn be reviewed by the Ohio history connection, and upon completion of the Ohio history connection's review of the request to dispose the records, the auditor of state must approve or disapprove the request.

-(J) After permission to destroy the records has been obtained, each county family services agency and workforce development agency shall follow the requirements established by the county records commission for disposal of county records.
+(J) After permission to destroy the records has been obtained, each county family services agency and local area shall follow the requirements established by the county records commission for disposal of county records.